OfficeDev/office-js-docs-reference/docs/requirement-sets/common/shared-runtime-requirement-sets.md

 Parts of an Office Add-in that run JavaScript code, such as task panes, function files launched from add-in commands, and Excel custom functions, can share a single JavaScript runtime.
 This enables all the parts to share a set of global variables, to share a set of loaded libraries, and to communicate with each other without having to pass messages through a persisted storage.
 For more information, see [Configure your Office Add-in to use a shared JavaScript runtime](/office/dev/add-ins/develop/configure-your-add-in-to-use-a-shared-runtime).

-The following table lists the SharedRuntime 1.1 requirement set, the Office client applications that support that requirement set, and the **minimum** builds or versions for those applications.
+The following table lists the SharedRuntime 1.1 requirement set, the supported Office client applications, and the **minimum** builds or versions for those applications where applicable.

 | Requirement set | Office on Windows<br>- Microsoft 365 subscription<br>- retail perpetual Office 2016 and later | Office on Windows<br>(volume-licensed perpetual) | Office on Mac | Office on iPad | Office on the web | Office Online Server |
 |:-----|:-----|:-----|:-----|:-----|:-----|:-----|